AJMansfield/Intelligence-Core-Public/kttu02.md

 You follow the group into one of the smaller entrance buildings.
-The trailer is rolled onto a truck scale and unhitched from the tractor, and the rest of the group stands around as Leon speaks to the guard stationed here.
+The trailer is rolled onto a truck scale and unhitched from the tractor, and the rest of the group stands around as Leon speaks to some kind of uniformed official stationed here.

 The language they're speaking is very different from the one the crew had used among themselves earlier, although there were _some_ similarities.